Bring Structure and Interest to Your Plant Borders

-- Plant in full sun to part shade for best results.
+- Plant in full sun – but will tolerate part shade.

 We always carry beautiful potted arrangements for the table, as well as the stylish and contemporary pots for those who prefer to make their own.